 In 1967, he joined Medical Laboratory Associates, a large regional reference laboratory in Birmingham, AL, where he held the following positions for the next 20 years: Head, Chemistry Department (1967–1968); Director, Clinical Chemistry and Toxicology (1968–1982); Vice President of Technical Services, and Director, Clinical Chemistry & Toxicology (1983–1984); Senior Vice President of Technical Services, and Director, Clinical Chemistry & Toxicology (1984–1987).
 He had an 8-year plan to retire from Medical Laboratory Associates after 20 years of service and to do full-time speaking and consulting.
 Having successfully completed his 8-year plan, he now is 10 years into a second 20-year career of professional speaking and consulting, primarily in the healthcare arena.

-Awards received by Dr. Frings include: recipient of the first Applied Analytical Paper Award presented in 1976 by the Society for Analytical Chemists of Pittsburgh for publications and research on Detection of Drugs of Abuse in Urine; recipient of the first Meritorious Service Award, presented in April 1986 by the Southeast Section, AACC; and recipient of an AACC Outstanding Speaker Award each year for the past 11 years.
+the first Applied Analytical Paper Award presented in 1976 by the Society for Analytical Chemists of Pittsburgh for publications and research on Detection of Drugs of Abuse in Urine; recipient of the first Meritorious Service Award, presented in April 1986 by the Southeast Section, AACC; and recipient of an AACC Outstanding Speaker Award each year for the past 11 years.

 Dr. Frings has served on the editorial boards of the following publications: Clinica Chimica Acta (1979–1983), Selected Methods of Clinical Chemistry (1980–1985), Quality Assurance News for the Clinical Laboratory (1982–1986), Clinical Laboratory News (1995–present), and Clinical Laboratory Strategies (1996–present).